 The Fellows work to support statistics and data analysis in several ways.
-First, all Fellows provide drop-in statistics tutoring via the Moss Quantitative Center (for introductory and intermediate statistics, software support for R/RStudio, data management, and data wrangling).
+First, all Fellows provide drop-in statistics and data science tutoring (for introductory and intermediate statistics, software support for R/RStudio/Quarto/GitHub, data management, data wrangling, and data visualization).
 In addition, the Fellows take on an additional project that can vary from semester to semester.
 Examples of current projects include:

 - serving as a teaching assistant for a statistics or data science elective to enhance student learning and assist with computing in the course

 - creating workshops for the campus and Five College community about data wrangling, graphical displays, and reproducible analysis

 - providing statistics and data science consulting support, under the direction of the Statistics faculty

 - working on special projects (e.g. support for the sports analytics program, Sustainability Office, Institutional Research, or other College entities) under the direction of the Statistics faculty

 The Fellows meet on a monthly basis with the Statistics faculty for informal mentoring, review of issues and problems, training workshops, and to share updates on projects.